akpatiudo/Arm-template/README.md

 the parameter file was created, this house the parameters that makes the script reuseable, the value houses the name of the web app and app service plan. this can be change and the cold redeployed

 ### *Deploy the ARM Template*
-With the ARM template ready, you can now deploy the web app to your Azure environment. it will apear like this
+With the ARM template ready, you can now deploy the web app to your Azure environment.
+It will apear like this

 ![image](https://github.com/akpatiudo/Arm-template/assets/118566096/bbd3733d-4ace-49f8-9b03-7f17a1f6cc54)